 - Licorice root (Glycyrrhiza glabra) -- Licorice root has been used in both Eastern and Western medicine to treat a variety of illnesses, including liver disease.
 Some preliminary data from Japanese researchers suggests that taking glycyrrhizin (an active component of licorice root) along with cysteine and glycerine might help reduce the risk of cirrhosis if you have hepatitis C. However, the formula was delivered intravenously (IV).
 It is not known whether taking these substances by mouth would have any effect.
 More studies are needed.
-People with high blood pressure or those who take steroids, digoxin (Lanoxin), diuretics (water pills), or blood thinners such as warfarin (Coumadin) should not take licorice.
+People with high blood pressure or those who take steroids, hormonal medications, digoxin (Lanoxin), diuretics (water pills), or blood thinners such as warfarin (Coumadin) should not take licorice.
 Pregnant women and people with a history of hormone-related cancer should avoid licorice.
 Men with a history of libido problems or erectile dysfunction should use caution when taking licorice, as should anyone who has issues with their potassium levels.
 Speak with your doctor.

 - Studies are mixed as to whether milk thistle improves liver function tests or the death rate for people with alcohol-induced cirrhosis.

 - Studies are also mixed as to whether milk thistle improves liver function tests or quality of life for people with chronic active hepatitis B or C.